ExtensionEngine/tce-template-svelte/README.md

 #### Instructions

-1. Clone the repo by executing `degit https://github.com/ExtensionEngine/tailor-content-element`
-2. Install dependencies `npm install`
-3. Setup project by running `npm run setup`
+1. Run `npx @tailor-cms/tce-svelte` and follow the instructions to setup the project

 #### `content-element` folder